yossiloufton-code/originAI/README.md

 A React + Vite application that displays random images and allows users to vote **Like / Dislike** on each image.
 Votes are tracked in application state and can be exported to CSV.

-The project demonstrates clean component design, global state via React Context, testing with Vitest + Testing Library, SCSS styling, and Dockerized production build with Nginx.
+The project demonstrates clean component design, global state via React Context, testing with Vitest + Testing Library, SCSS styling, and Dockerized production build.

 ---